-Some believe that the prospect of gridlock increases with the number of actors because the threat comes from the random likelihood of an individual veto under unanimity, which increases exponentially as the EU enlarges.
-Yet-the cases of Thatcher's
+Diversity of interest, not the number of members per se, is the real issue.
+To be sure, some believe that the threat of gridlock increases with the number of actors because the threat comes from the random likelihood of an individual veto under unanimity, which increases exponentially as the EU enlarges.31 Yet-the cases of Thatcher's Britain under agricultural subsidies, Greece over Macedonia, and the Irish referendum notwithstanding-the binding constraint on EU policy-making is not generally imposed by individual vetoes.
+Instead, it is imposed by the level of conflict of interest among blocks of states.